Downtown Advisory Board

 DAB fulfills its goals

-Members of the Downtown Advisory Board (DAB) agreed during a meeting earlier in January 2018 that the board has fulfilled its mission; and on January 16, 2018, the Broken Arrow City Council accepted the DAB’s recommendation to dissolve the board.
+Members of the Downtown Advisory Board (DAB) agreed during a meeting in January 2018 that the board has fulfilled its objective; and on January 16, 2018, the Broken Arrow City Council accepted the DAB’s recommendation to dissolve the board.

 Citing other checks and balances in place to ensure successful implementation of downtown initiatives, the DAB agreed they did not need to continue meeting.
 The Downtown Residential Overlay District (DROD), the Planning Commission, and the Development Services Department provide oversight for continued downtown development, along with the Broken Arrow Economic Development Corporation.

 “We had goals, and we achieved those goals,” said former DAB member Michelle Bergwall.
 “At this point, we need to remove as many barriers to development as possible, and we believe dissolving the DAB will be more beneficial to continuing the success of our downtown.”